vippsas/vipps-developers/settlements/sftp-report-service/README.md

 3. Add the public key(s) for the user(s) to give access.
    After this, you should see the newly created user.

-This is what it looks like on the [Merchant portal](https://portal.vipps.no):
+This is what it looks like on [portal.vipps.no](https://portal.vipps.no):

 ![User setup](images/02_bruker_opprettet.png "User setup")